willhunt914/PIDBOX/README.md

 Moving where the axel was connected on the chamber from the bottom to the sides so it had more stability and didn't interupt ball movements.

-### Misteps
+### Mistep #1
 One mistep was putting the battery pack on the side which led to the whole thing being unbalanced.

+### Solution #1
-The Solution: I had to put holes on the bottom for screws in order to balance it for the PID values.
+I had to put holes on the bottom for screws in order to balance it for the PID values.

+### Mistep #2
-Another small mistake was putting the servo so close to the ground which made the servo horn hit the base.
+Another mistake was putting the servo so close to the ground which made the servo horn hit the base.

+### Solution #2
-The Solution: I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to work.
+I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to work.